mariohernandez/training/advanced-topics/component-variations.md

 These are questions you should ask yourself before deciding to create component variations.
 Although technically there are ways a component variation can be created, this does not mean you should.
 If not properly planned, you could paint yourself in a corner when your components have been over engineered in an effort to accommodate for variations.
 I would much rather build separate components and make the integration easy, than trying to build over complicated variations that will present issues in the long term with integration or implementation.

-In the next page we will dive deeper into effectively creating the Card variations we see above.
+In the next page we will dive deeper into effectively creating the Quote variations we see above.